MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/invite-people.md

 #### Kaizala posters

 Create customized posters to get your organization excited about Kaizala.
-The PowerPoint files include step-by-step directions for how to customize the posters for your organization.
+The PowerPoint files include step-by-step directions about how to personalize the posters for your organization.

 |Customizable posters  |        |
 |---------|---------|